Noël Mailloux

-Noël Mailloux, OC (21 December 1909 - 21 January 1997) was a Canadian psychologist, President of the Canadian Psychological Association.
+Noël Mailloux, OC (21 December 1909 - 21 January 1997) was a Canadian psychologist who became President of the Canadian Psychological Association.

 Career

-Noël Mailloux was born in Napierville, Quebec in 1913.
-He was ordained a Dominican priest in 1937.
-He began teaching psychology at the University of Ottawa in 1939.
-In 1942, he was asked to establish a Department of Psychology at the University of Montreal where he remained until 1975, including 19 years as head of department.
+Mailloux was born in Napierville, Quebec in 1913.
+He was ordained a Dominican priest in 1937 and began teaching psychology at the University of Ottawa in 1939.
+In 1942, he was asked to establish a Department of Psychology at the University of Montreal where he remained until 1975, including 19 years as head of the department.

-Mailloux was active in the Canadian Psychological Association being elected president in 1963.
+Mailloux was active in the Canadian Psychological Association, being elected president in 1963.
 He died in Quebec in 1997.